Bryan De La Cruz Player Props: Marlins vs. Cubs

-Bryan De La Cruz -- 0-for-5 in his last game -- will be in action for the Miami Marlins versus the Chicago Cubs, with Marcus Stroman on the hill, on April 28 at 6:40 PM ET.
+Bryan De La Cruz -- batting .250 with four doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Miami Marlins versus the Chicago Cubs, with Caleb Kilian on the mound, on April 29 at 4:05 PM ET.

-He is looking to bounce back after a five-strikeout showing in his last game against the Braves.
+He is looking to get back on track after a five-strikeout showing in his last game against the Braves.

 Bryan De La Cruz Game Info & Props vs. the Cubs